What is cladding? A comprehensive guide

 When discussing different types of cladding, you nearly always think about its application on external walls.
 But one shouldn’t forget that in a lot of instances, they can also be used as an interior option.

-Interior cladding tends to be used purely for styling and aesthetics, for instance, using natural stone for a feature wall.
-This type of decorative cladding can also offer some practical benefits too like redefining rooms, protecting walls, and improving insulation.
+Interior cladding and wall panels tend to be used purely for styling and aesthetics, for instance, using natural stone for a feature wall.
+This type of decorative cladding can also offer some practical benefits like redefining rooms, protecting walls, and improving insulation.

 Some of the most common interior options are PVC, wood, stone and metal cladding.